OS: iPadOS 14

-The iPad Air 4 feels most like a merger of the iPad and iPad Pro when it comes to the Touch ID fingerprint scanning power button.
-I don't know why Apple decided to not include the iPad Pro's Face ID selfie camera, when the Air already has the tiny bezels that the iPad Pro fits that sensor into.
+The iPad Air 4 feels almost like a merger of the iPad and iPad Pro when it comes to the Touch ID fingerprint scanning power button.
+I don't know why Apple decided not to include the iPad Pro's Face ID selfie camera when the Air already has the tiny bezels that the iPad Pro fits that sensor into.

 The Touch ID sensor in the iPad Air 4 allows for fast authentication when using Apple Pay and using passwords, but I wish they hadn't ditched Face ID.
 Why?
 Well, the iPad Pro's facial recognition just works, provided your hand isn't covering up that camera (I've had that happen to me a number of times, though).